 Opposing strategy views can lead to underlying conflicts among HOA Board members.
 Most volunteers have strong values, which can lead them to feel that their opinion is best.
 Try these tips to resolve value-based disputes before they damage relationships.

 Veteran Board members have served the community for years and feel ownership.
 Due to their history, they may try to dominate meetings.
-It’s important to establish balance between veteran and new Board members to avoid underlying conflicts.
+According to these Seattle property managers it’s important to establish balance between veteran and new Board members to avoid underlying conflicts.
 Here are some tips that can help.